• Accident Causes

 Statewide (May 25, 2022) – Heavy rains have been hitting large portions of Kansas and are expected to continue throughout the week.
 As such, the Kansas Department of Transportation (KDOT) reminds residents and visitors to exercise proper safety measures in order to avoid a weather-related accident, including driving slowly and keeping headlights on while windshield wipers are engaged.

 Should weather conditions become extreme, KDOT urges you to “turn around, don’t drown” in order to avoid a car accident.
-Should you get hurt in a car crash during the heavy rains, please note that Patterson Legal Group is available to assist you 24 you a day, 7 days a week.
+Should you get hurt in a car crash during the heavy rains, please note that Patterson Legal Group is available to assist you 24 hours a day, 7 days a week.
 Source: KDOT